-- The Transport Mode property is used to enable or disable the transport. - The Message Relay property is used to enable or disable Crimson's SMS relay feature.
+The SMS tab is used to configure the Short Message Service transport.
+Most of the configuration is now performed by the System Configuration, but the Message Relay property is still used to enable or disable Crimson's SMS relay feature.
 If this feature is enabled, a user who receives an SMS message that has been sent to several recipients can reply to that message and have the Crimson device runtime relay the message to the other recipients.
-This provides a simple conferencing facility between message recipients. - The On Message property is used to define an action to be executed each time a message is received.
+This provides a simple conferencing facility between message recipients.
+The On Message property is further used to define an action to be executed each time a message is received.
 A local system variable called Data is defined within the action, allowing access to the message itself.
 The source number of SMS is prefixed to the message, with a colon separating it from the message body.